testflows/TestFlows-WebSite/source/handbook/index.md

 then you can't be sure that requirement is met or that the next version of your software does not break it.

-With **{% testflows %}** you don't have to wait for your company's culture related to handling and managing requirements to change.
-You are able to write and manage requirements yourself just like code.
-Requirements are simply written in [Markdown] document where each requirement has a unique identifier and version.
+With **{% testflows %}**, you don't have to wait for your company's culture to change in relation to handling and managing requirements.
+You are able to write and manage requirements yourself, just like code.
+Requirements are simply written in a [Markdown] document, where each requirement has a unique identifier and version.
-These documents are the source of the requirements that you can convert to Python requirement objects which you can easily link with your tests. **{% testflows %}** allows one-to-one, one-to-many, many-to-one, or many-to-many requirement to test relationships to match real-world complexities of requirement verification.
+These documents are the source of the requirements that you can convert to Python requirement objects, which you can easily link with your tests.
+To match the complexities of real world requirement verification, **{% testflows %}** allows one-to-one, one-to-many, many-to-one, or many-to-many test-to-requirement relationships.

-**Allows to write test programs not just tests**
+**Allows to write test programs and not just tests**

-**{% testflows %}** allows you to write Python _test programs_ not just tests.
+**{% testflows %}** allows you to write Python _test programs_ and not just tests.
 A _test program_
 can execute any number of tests.
-This provides the unsurpassed flexibility to match any project needs.
+This provides the unrivalled flexibility to meet the needs of any project.
 Tests are not decoupled from test flow where the flow defines a precise order of how tests are executed.
-However, you can write many kind of test runners using the framework if you need them.
-For example, you can write _test programs_ that read tests cases from databases, API endpoints or file systems and trigger your test cases based on any condition.
-By writing a _test program_ you are in total control of how you want to structure and approach testing of a given project.
+However, you can write many kinds of test runners using the framework if you need them.
+For example, you can write _test programs_ that read test cases from databases, API endpoints, or file systems and trigger your test cases based on any condition.
+By writing a _test program_ you are in total control of how you want to structure and approach the testing of a given project.

-Through its flexibility, **{% testflows %}** helps to avoid test tools fragmentation where each project in a company sooner or later starts to use their own test framework and nobody knows how to run tests written by other groups and reporting accross groups becomes inconsistent and difficult to follow.
+Through its flexibility, **{% testflows %}** helps to avoid test tool fragmentation where each project in a company eventually starts to use their own test framework and nobody knows how to run tests written by other groups and reporting accross groups become inconsistent and difficult to follow.

-**Allows to write self-documenting tests with explicitly defined test procedures**
+**Supports writing self-documenting tests with clearly defined test procedures**

 **{% testflows %}** provides tools for test authors to break tests into test [Step]s and use behavior driven step keywords such as [Given], [When], [Then] and others to make tests and test procedures pleasantly readable.
-Breaking tests into steps brings the advantage of test code becoming self-documenting, provides an easy way to auto-generate formal documentation such as test specification without doing any extra work, produces detailed test logs and test fail debugging.
+Breaking tests into steps brings an advantage of test code becoming self-documenting, it provides an easy way to auto-generate formal documentation such as a test specification without doing any extra work, produces detailed test logs and test failure debugging.

-Test steps can also be made reusable allowing test authors to create reusable steps modules that greatly simplify writing new test scenarios.
+Test steps can also be made reusable, allowing test authors to create reusable steps modules that greatly simplify writing new test scenarios.
 Just like you write regular programs by using function calls you can modularize tests by using reusable test steps.
 Using reusable steps